 Even though the property went to the Morrell family, that was not the end of the link to the Brand family.
 In 1900, George’s granddaughter, Esther Daisy Brand married George Ernest Morrell.8 Then on 2nd September 1914, another of George’s granddaughter’s, Eugenia Maude Brand married Forrest Morrell in the Methodist Church, Dongara.9

-The original stone cottage built by George is situated to the rear of the home and is now the kitchen, boasting a pitched timber roof and shingle tiles.7 The lounge has beautiful jarrah floors and a fireplace.3,7 It has large melaleuca trees, possibly the property was named Ironbarks due to these, situated to the east and north-east of the homestead, and a large palm tree to the front.3 There is significant vegetation, walled gardens, and many outbuildings around the property.3 The front section, built in 1905, has a corrugated roof that extends to a covered verandah.3 The courtyard between this section and the original cottage was roofed and is now a large living area.3
+The original stone cottage built by George is situated to the rear of the home and is now the kitchen, boasting a pitched timber roof and shingle tiles.7 In the stunning lounge are beautiful jarrah floors and a fireplace.3,7 It has large melaleuca trees, possibly the property was named Ironbarks due to these, situated to the east and north-east of the homestead, and a large palm tree to the front.3 There is significant vegetation, walled gardens, and many outbuildings around the property.3 The front section, built in 1905, has a corrugated roof that extends to a covered verandah.3 In the courtyard between this section and the original cottage was roofed and is now a large living area.3

 I would really love to visit Ironbarks and take a look around the home of my ancestors.
 This is definitely on my bucket list!